 Four-Year Plan

-This is a sample four-year plan for Human Development and Family Studies.
-We encourage all students to consult with their academic advisor to develop an individualized plan that meets their specific needs.
+This is a sample four-year plan for Human Development and Family Studies: Child Development.
+It is intended as a general guide and may not reflect the most current course offerings or requirement designations.
+We encourage all students to work with their academic advisor to develop an individualized plan and to verify all degree requirements through their DARS report.

 Freshman